What causes hiccups? 13 possible conditions

 - aerophagia (swallowing too much air)

 Hiccups that last longer than 48 hours are categorized by the type of irritant that caused the episode.
-In some cases, episodes can last for weeks.
-Hiccups that last for more than two months are considered intractable.

 The majority of persistent hiccups are caused by injury or irritation to either the vagus or phrenic nerve.
 The vagus and phrenic nerves control the movement of your diaphragm.
 These nerves may be affected by: